 The island of Lampedusa is quite lush and is rich in local flora and fauna.
 There are several different nature and hiking trails around the island, marked and unmarked.
 Since many parts of the island remain relatively deserted it is an enjoyable experience to just walk around the trails and enjoy the beautiful views of the sea.
 Those who are interested in nature would definitely love to walk around the island.
 Just be careful of the heat, bring water and a hat during the hot season.

 Lampedusa is also quite popular for scuba diving since there are a few diving sites around the island.
 The water is exceptionally clear and is reach in sea life which makes it quite enjoyable to dive and explore the marine life.
 Those who are experienced can rent the diving gear from the shops on the island.
 The exact location of the diving spots can be found out at the same shops.
 There are also a few places that have their own diving instructors for those who are still new to scuba diving.

 Getting to Lampedusa Island

 The only way to reach the island is by ferry and plane.
 The large boats and ferries depart every few minutes from several destinations in Sicily.
 Porto Empedocle is located quite close to Lampedusa and most ferries coming in to the island are from there.
 The ferries do not take long to reach the island from Porto Empedocle.
-During summers, hydrofoil services are generally used instead of ferries.
+During summer, hydrofoil services are generally used instead of ferries.
 The hydrofoils are much quicker than the traditional ferries, but these also tend to be very crowded due to hordes of tourists that visit the island in the summer months.
-The tickets are very inexpensive and it doesn't take long to reach the island.
+The tickets are very inexpensive and it doesn’t take long to reach the island.
 It is best to avoid travelling during the peak rush hours.